-You will have a direct impact on forensic practices through your fellowship policy training.
+You will directly impact clinical forensic practice through clinical and policy work simultaneously.
 Our fellows have assisted in raising the competency evaluator compensation rate, for example.
-Current fellows are running a qualitative research project to better understand the impact of a new state competency ruling on evaluative practice.
-This research will be presented to the NM Supreme Court for consideration of possible rule change.
+Our most recent fellows ran a qualitative research project to better understand the impact of a new state competency ruling on evaluative practice and procedures.
+This research is being presented to the NM Supreme Court for consideration of possible rule change.
 Further, UNM fellows are advocating for small changes to enhance efficiency for competency evaluations.

-Through your policy training, you can anticipate working with state officials (legislators, senate, lobbyists, and individuals from the governor's office), judges, attorneys, detention center staff, community program directors, and others who are working together to create a better mental health system in New Mexico.
+In addition to working with a diverse range of forensic clientele and evaluees, you can anticipate working with state officials (legislators, senate, lobbyists, and individuals from the governor's office), judges, attorneys, detention center staff, community program directors, and others who are working together to create a better forensic mental health system.